 The Bank uses models to assess the impact of possible changes in market risks.
 These risks include interest rate risk and foreign exchange risk.
-The Board is yet to establish limits on exposure gaps; these limits will be utilised to ensure risk positions are effectively managed.
-The limits will provide possible alternative assumptions to be applied as well as professional judgement to an analysis of the data available to support each assumption.

 Interest rate risk is the risk of loss resulting from changes in interest rates, including changes in the shape of yield curves.
-The Bank bases its analysis on the interest sensitivity gap (Note 31(b).
+The Bank bases its analysis on the interest sensitivity gap (Note 31(c).
 The sensitivity computations assume that financial assets maintain a constant rate of return from one year to the next.
 The effect on profit due to reasonable possible changes in interest rates, with all other variables held constant, is as follows:

-2010 KShs million 2009 KShs million Effect on profit before tax of a +13% change in interest rates 101 440 Effect on profit before tax of a -13% change in interest rates (101) (440)
+2011 KShs million 2010 KShs million Effect on profit before tax of a +10% change in interest rates 621 324 Effect on profit before tax of a -10% change in interest rates (621) (324)